 As a further measure, we decided to introduce a minimum wage and implemented this in 2014.
 This is above the statutory minimum wage introduced in Germany in 2015.

-In 2015 we had planned to expand the salary comparison between women and men to the entire company.
-We nearly reached this goal.
+We have planned to expand the salary comparison between women and men to the entire company.
+We have nearly reached this goal.
 We successfully compared 9 of 12 functional levels.
 A first analysis shows that majority of the disclosed wage differences can be attributed to the length of service in the company.
-We will again intensify and deepen this analysis in 2016.
+Based on the transparency we’ve created, it will now be possible to make wage comparisons transparent and to monitor it at regular intervals.

 In the future, we plan to reflect our social orientation even more by filling certain positions with people with disabilities within a specifically designed program that will be gradually implemented over the next three years.

 During the reporting period, we employed three people with a status of “severely handicapped” – two men and one woman.
-One of these was a trainee – which corresponds to a percentage of 0.6 percent.
+One of these was a trainee – which corresponds to a percentage of 0.76% (2015: 0.6%)

 In the past two years, we had set ourselves the goal of improving job opportunities for people with disabilities and/or hiring more people with disabilities at VAUDE.
-We have not reached this goal yet.
+We have only partially reached this goal.
 The utilization of parental leave by the responsible employee, as well as the high dynamic and broad range of issues were responsible.
+In 2017 we will address this issue holistically.

 To achieve the goal of offering more people with disabilities an attractive employment opportunity, we will, as soon as possible, make and expand our contacts with local institutions for the disabled as well as with integration services.